azizn03/valheim_server_digitalocean/README.md

 6. Make sure you backup your map files as shown below before exiting the container or you will lose your map files.
 7. Simply type ```exit``` to exit the container.

-#### Restore map files.

-1. First make sure the server is running
-2. Run restore_world script.
-This will automatically pause the game server, restore the files then start the game server again with the new map.

 #### Backing up your map files

 1. First stop the server with stop_server.sh inside the container.